HROlive/Applications-of-AI-for-Anomaly-Detection/README.md

 <a name="files"></a>
 ## File descriptions

-The description of the files in this repository can be found bellow:
+The description of the files in this repository can be found below:
 - 1 - Anomaly Detection in Network Data Using GPU-Accelerated XGBoost:
   - [Lab1-Anomaly Detection in Network Data using GPU-Accelerated XGBoost](https://github.com/HROlive/Applications-of-AI-for-Anomaly-Detection/blob/main/Lab1-Anomaly%20Detection%20in%20Network%20Data%20using%20GPU-Accelerated%20XGBoost.ipynb) - Notebook;
   - [Lab1-preprocess_data](https://github.com/HROlive/Applications-of-AI-for-Anomaly-Detection/blob/main/Lab1-preprocess_data.py) - Script;